MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshooting-queries.md

 ms.prod: sql
 ---

-# Monitoring and troubleshooting queries for SQL Server Aris
+# Monitoring and troubleshooting queries for SQL Server Big Data Cluster

-This article describes the DMVs and stored procedures available to help troubleshoot SQL Server Aris.
+This article describes the DMVs and stored procedures available to help troubleshoot SQL Server Big Data Cluster.
 It also provides troubleshooting recommendations for known issues.

 ## Dynamic management views